chuck-sys/personal-site/_posts/2015-02-01-ncurses-editor-tutorial-01.md

 Prerequisites
 -------------

-This tutorial assumes fluency in the C++ language, and a bit of understanding of the ncurses library.
+This tutorial assumes adequate fluency in the C++ language, and a bit of understanding of the ncurses library.

 So Let's Start, Shall We?